-To receive financial aid, a student must meet ALL of the following requirements:
+To receive financial aid, students must meet ALL of the following requirements:

-- Be a U.S. citizen or an eligible noncitizen. - Demonstrate financial need, except for some loan programs. - Have a high school diploma, GED certificate or homeschool diploma. - Be enrolled or accepted for enrollment as a regular student working on a degree or certificate program. - Must not be in default or owe a repayment to any federal program. - Meet Satisfactory Academic Progress Policy requirements. - Comply with the Selective Service Registration requirements. - Respond promptly to information requests from the Rose State College Office of Financial Aid.
+- Be U.S. citizens or eligible noncitizens. - Demonstrate financial need, except for some loan programs. - · Have a high school diploma, GED certificate, or homeschool diploma. - Be enrolled or accepted for enrollment as a regular student working on a degree or certificate program. - Must not be in default or owe a repayment to any federal program. - Meet Satisfactory Academic Progress Policy requirements. - Comply with the Selective Service Registration requirements. - Respond promptly to information requests from the Rose State College Financial Aid Office.